 Why Quality Matters

 By far one of the most potent essential oils, frankincense is likely to improve your health.
-It is a very safe oil to use as well, with the exception of people who do have a sensitivity to frankincense.
+It is a very safe oil to use as well, with the exception of people who have a sensitivity to frankincense.
 However, the brand that you buy is extremely important.
 Many brands of frankincense are more perfume than actual essential oil.
 The best frankincense essential oil is one that is Certified Pure Therapeutic Grade.

 The best frankincense oil will also be one that is harvested in a sustainable way.
 Why?
 We want the trees to be with us forever.
 Current practices of harvesting can damage the trees.